 The first 1000 days of life – from conception to a child’s second birthday – are vital.

-Say that you, or someone you know were to become pregnant with a baby girl.
-If the baby doesn’t get the nutrients she needs in the first 1000 days of life, she’s likely to suffer from chronic malnutrition, or ‘stunting’.
+If a baby doesn’t get the nutrients she needs in the first 1000 days of life, she’s likely to suffer from chronic malnutrition, or ‘stunting’.

 She’ll be much shorter than the other children her age, her immune system will be weaker, and her brain won’t develop in the way it should.